rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  there has been an ongoing chorus of criticism from Bitcoin maximalists.
-And like any community made up of humans, there will always be some who are polite, and others who are not.
+And like any community made up of humans, there will always be those who are polite, and others who are not.
 Arguably, it was the less-than-polite voices that earned the "toxic" label.